joannofjoy/Behavioral-Advocate-Tool/README.md

 ## Usage/Examples

 1. Paste a social media comment related to animal rights that you want to respond to and add any additional context.
-2. Optionally, write your draft reply.
+2. Optionally, write your own draft reply.
 3. The assistant will:
    - Generate a persuasive response using behavioral strategies.
    - Explain why the reply is persuasive.